-Children in grades 3, 4 and 5 may ride their bicycles to school after they have participated in "Bicycle Safety Day" sponsored by PTA.
-WEARING A HELMET IS MANDATORY!!!!!!
+Children in grades 3, 4 and 5 may ride their bicycles to school.

+WEARING A HELMET IS MANDATORY !!!!!!

 FORGOT SOMETHING?

 We encourage our students to take responsibility for their own belongings.
 In the event that important items such as the child's lunch or eyeglasses are forgotten, parents may bring the item to the monitor's desk in the front lobby.
 Children are permitted to visit the desk before the lunch period to retrieve forgotten items.